 There are numerous university minors that a student could choose as an option to enhance their program.
 In the special education concentration, it is particularly easy to do a minor, although it is not necessary.
 The only time a minor is necessary is when you are pursuing the single certification option.
 Other options to enhance your program, such as a study abroad program or the 4+1 program, are equally good choices.
-Below are university minors that are particularly popular for students in the special education concentration.
+Below are university minors that are particularly popular for students in the special education concentration, but keep in mind that any official minor is okay.